Skip to main content

 What Is the Link between Your Lipid Panel and Hormones?

 A standard lipid panel, which measures total cholesterol, LDL, HDL, and triglycerides, is typically viewed through the lens of cardiovascular risk.
 A more sophisticated interpretation, however, reveals it as a powerful indicator of metabolic and endocrine function.
-High triglycerides and low HDL cholesterol are classic hallmarks of and insulin resistance.
+High triglycerides and low HDL cholesterol are classic hallmarks of metabolic syndrome and insulin resistance.

 This specific pattern is a strong signal that your body is struggling to handle carbohydrates and that insulin levels are likely chronically elevated.
 This state of hyperinsulinemia has direct and significant consequences for your sex hormones.